CD11/ERmapper/README.md

   1. To run jUnit Emulated tests go to src->androidTests.
 Right click and press run
   2. To run jUnit java tests go to src->tests.
 Right click and press run.

-  *NOTE: Emulated tests sometimes fail do to sequence of events when run as a test suite.
+  * Note: Emulated tests sometimes fail do to sequence of events when run as a test suite.
 If this occurs you can successfully run each test individually.

 # Accessing Files